btakita/briantakita.com/contents/articles/github-pages-custom-dns-gotcha/index.md

 template: article.jade
 ---

+I set up [briantakita.com](http://briantakita.com) using [Github Pages](http://pages.github.com/) & [wintersmith](http://wintersmith.io/).
+Overall, it took some effort to setup & learn, but it turned out to be fairly painless.
+In this aritcle, I talk about setting up the DNS to point [briantakita.com](http://briantakita.com) to btakita.github.io.

-I was setting up [briantakita.com](http://briantakita.com) to point to github pages following the [official instructions](https://help.github.com/articles/setting-up-a-custom-domain-with-pages) and [github pages with namecheap](http://davidensinger.com/2013/03/setting-the-dns-for-github-pages-on-namecheap/).
+To set up the DNS, I followed the [official instructions](https://help.github.com/articles/setting-up-a-custom-domain-with-pages) and [github pages with namecheap](http://davidensinger.com/2013/03/setting-the-dns-for-github-pages-on-namecheap/).

 I created the CNAME file with: